hemaverma/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 #### Clean up

-This sample comes with an [optional, interactive clean-up script](./scripts/clean_up.sh) which will delete resources with `mdwdops` in its name.
+This sample comes with an [optional, interactive clean-up script](./scripts/clean_up.sh) which will delete resources with `mdedops` in its name.
 It will list resources to be deleted and will prompt before continuing.
-IMPORTANT NOTE: As it simply searches for `mdwdops` in the resource name, it could list resources not part of the deployment!
+IMPORTANT NOTE: As it simply searches for `mdedops` in the resource name, it could list resources not part of the deployment!
 Use with care.

 ### Data Lake Physical layout